portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Puertos del Estado offers a service called SAPO (that in Spanish corresponds to the initials of Autonomous Wave Prediction System) to the Port Authorities that request it.

 This service allows obtaining a local wave prediction with a horizon of 48 hours considering the transformations induced by the coastline and the continental shelf.
 The forecast covers a region of about 600 km2 in the area outside the port with a wave generation and scheduling model and the interior area of the port with an agitation model.

+Europe has also developed a portal that aggregates this kind of information [EMODnet](https://emodnet.ec.europa.eu/en/physics) and is offering several APIs, like this one with all the sources of this kind of information:

+- www.emodnet-physics.eu/map/Service/WSEmodnet2.aspx
+- www.emodnet-physics.eu/map/service/WSEmodnet2.asmx

   Possible APIs: